gateio/gateapi-php/docs/Api/SpotApi.md

 Amend an order

-By default modify orders for spot, unified account and leverage account.
-At present, both the request body and query support currency_pair and account parameters, but the request body has higher priority  currency_pair must be filled in the request body or query   Currently, it supports modifying the price or quantity (choose one of two), and also supports modifying the price and quantity at the same time  About speed limit: Modify orders and create orders to share speed limit rules  About matching priority: Only modifying the quantity will become smaller and will not affect the priority of matching.
-If the price is modified or the quantity is modified, the priority will be adjusted to the end of the new price   Precautions: Modification quantity is less than the transaction quantity will trigger the order cancellation operation
+Modify orders in spot, unified account and isolated margin account by default.
+Currently both request body and query support currency_pair and account parameters, but request body has higher priority.  currency_pair must be filled in one of the request body or query parameters.
+About rate limit: Order modification and order creation share the same rate limit rules.
+About matching priority: Only reducing the quantity does not affect the matching priority.
+Modifying the price or increasing the quantity will adjust the priority to the end of the new price level.
+Note: Modifying the quantity to be less than the filled quantity will trigger a cancellation operation.Modify orders in spot, unified account and isolated margin account by default.
+Currently both request body and query support currency_pair and account parameters, but request body has higher priority.  currency_pair must be filled in one of the request body or query parameters.
+About rate limit: Order modification and order creation share the same rate limit rules.
+About matching priority: Only reducing the quantity does not affect the matching priority.
+Modifying the price or increasing the quantity will adjust the priority to the end of the new price level.
+Note: Modifying the quantity to be less than the filled quantity will trigger a cancellation operation.

 ### Example